Triennial Convention

-The Triennial Convention (so-called because it met every three years) was the first national Baptist denomination in the United States.
-Officially named the General Missionary Convention of the Baptist Denomination in the United States of America for Foreign Missions, it was formed in 1814 to advance missionary work and headquartered in Philadelphia, Pennsylvania.
-In a dispute over slavery and missions policy, Baptist churches in the South separated from the Triennial Convention and established the Southern Baptist Convention in 1845.
-This split left the Triennial Convention largely Northern in membership.
-In 1907, the Triennial Convention was reorganized into the Northern Baptist Convention, which was renamed American Baptist Churches USA in 1972.
+The Triennial Convention, formally the General Missionary Convention of the Baptist Denomination in the United States of America for Foreign Missions, was formerly the name for the mainline Baptist denomination in the United States.
+The Triennial Convention was established in 1814 in Philadelphia, Pennsylvania (its headquarters), mainly to advance missionary work.
+The Convention assembled every three years, and because of that was named as "Triennial" Convention.
+In a controversy over slavery and missions policy, most churches in the South split from the Triennial Convention and founded the Southern Baptist Convention in May 1845, before the Civil War.
+This event left the Convention largely northern in its composition of churches and membership.
+In 1907, the Triennial Convention was reorganized as the Northern Baptist Convention, now known as the American Baptist Churches USA.

-History

-Background
+Historical background

-Distinguished from other churches by their commitment to believer's baptism, congregational autonomy and the separation of church and state, Baptists have been present in the United States since Roger Williams founded the First Baptist Church in America at Providence, Rhode Island, in 1638.
+Distinguished from other Christian and Protestant traditions by their commitment to credobaptism and high local church autonomy, the Baptist tradition have been present in the United States since Roger Williams founded the First Baptist Church in America in Providence, Rhode Island in 1638.
 Baptist churches were soon found elsewhere in colonial America.
 The First Baptist Church of Boston was founded in 1665, and Pennepack Baptist Church in Philadelphia, Pennsylvania, was organized in 1688.
-The founding of First Baptist Church of Charleston, South Carolina in the late 1690s marked the spread of Baptists to the South.
+The founding of First Baptist Church of Charleston, South Carolina, in the late 1690s marked the spread of Baptists to the South.

-In the 18th and 19th centuries, Baptists began forming regional associations and societies to foster cooperation in missionary, benevolent, and educational work.
-The voluntary nature of these associations was consistent with Baptist belief in the autonomy of local congregations.
+In the 18th and 19th centuries, Baptists began forming regional associations and societies to foster cooperation in missionary, benevolent, and educational work, such as the founding of Brown University.
 Associations could determine their own standards for fellowship and offer advice to churches, but local congregations governed themselves and ordained their own ministers.
 The first permanent Baptist association in America was the Philadelphia Association, established in 1707.

 The Second Great Awakening inspired the establishment of foreign missions agencies to spread the Christian religion throughout the world.
 In 1810, the Congregationalists established the American Board of Commissioners for Foreign Missions.
 Two years later, the Congregationalist Board sent Adoniram Judson, Jr. (1788–1850), Ann Hasseltine Judson (1789–1826), and Luther Rice to India.
 Upon arrival, however, the three missionaries repudiated infant baptism and became Baptists under the influence of British missionary William Carey (1761–1834), a founder of Britain's Baptist Missionary Society.